27Apoorva/TheRoboticsBlogger/_posts/2023-05-09-How-To-Install-ROS-2-in-Ubuntu-22-04-VM-On-Windows.md

           width: 40%;"/>
       </li>
       <li>
-        You will see a message saying ‘Powering VM up …’ in the VirtualBox manager and a new desktop Window will appear for your Ubuntu 22.04 Virtual machine’s first boot.
+        You will see a message saying <code style='color:orange'>Powering VM up …</code> in the VirtualBox manager and a new desktop Window will appear for your Ubuntu 22.04 Virtual machine’s first boot.
         <img src="/assets/article2/createvm7.JPG" alt="article image 1" style="display: block;
           margin-left: auto;
           margin-right: auto;